Marxism–Leninism: Responses to criticism

 Marxist–Leninists respond that there was generally no unemployment in communist states and all citizens were guaranteed housing, schooling, healthcare and public transport at little or no cost.
-In his critical analysis of communist states, Ellman stated that they compared favorably with Western states in some health indicators such as infant mortality and life expectancy.
+In his critical analysis of communist states, Ellman stated that they compared favourably with Western states in some health indicators such as infant mortality and life expectancy.
 Philipp Ther wrote that there was a rise in living standards throughout Eastern Bloc countries as the result of modernisation programs under Marxist–Leninist governments.
 Sen found that several communist states made significant gains in life expectancy and commented "one thought that is bound to occur is that communism is good for poverty removal."
 Olivia Ball and Paul Gready reported that communist states pressed Western governments to include economic rights in the Universal Declaration of Human Rights.

 Others such as Parenti stated that communist states experienced greater economic development than they would have otherwise, or that their leaders were forced to take harsh measures to defend their countries against the Western Bloc during the Cold War.
 Parenti wrote that accounts of political repression are exaggerated by anti-communists and that communist party rule provided some human rights such as economic, social, and cultural rights not found under capitalist states, including the rights that everyone is treated equal regardless of education or financial stability; that any citizen can keep a job; or that there is a more efficient and equal distribution of resources.
 David L. Hoffmann stated that many forms of state interventionism used by Marxist–Leninist governments, including social cataloging, surveillance and internment camps, pre-dated the Soviet regime and originated outside Russia.
 Hoffman further stated that technologies of social intervention developed together with the work of 19th-century European reformers and were greatly expanded during World War I, when state actors in all the combatant countries dramatically increased efforts to mobilise and control their populations.
 As the Soviet state was born at this moment of total war, it institutionalised state intervention as permanent features of governance.